mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas.md

 ## Ideas

 These are ideas that the Mathesar team has come up with.
+All of these involve adding new features to the Mathesar web application.

 | Idea | Skills | Length | Difficulty |
 |-|-|-|-|